openhive-network/HAfAH/src/hive_fork/Readme.md

 enabled on a table, they will record any changes.
 Moreover a new table is created - a shadow table which structure is the copy of a registered tables + columns for operation registered tables.
 A shadow table is the place where triggers records changes.
-A shadow table is created in 'hive' schema an is name is created with the rule below:
+A shadow table is created in 'hive' schema and its name is created with the rule below:
 ```
 hive.shadow_<table_schema>_<table_name>
 ```
-It is possible to rewind all operation registered in shadow tables with `hive_back_from_fork` type and block num.
-Further triggers are created, which will fill the shadow tables with any edition of
+It is possible to rewind all operations registered in shadow tables with `hive_back_from_fork`

 Because triggers itself add some significant overhead for operations, in some situation it may be necessary to temporary disable them for sake of better performance.
 To do this there are functions: `hive.detach_table` - to disable triggers and 'hive.attach_table' to enable triggers.
-WHen triggers are disabled no support for hive fork is enabled for a table, so the application should solve the situation (in most cases is should happen when blocks below irreversible are processed, so no forks happen there)
+When triggers are disabled no support for hive fork is enabled for a table, so the application should solve the situation (in most cases is should happen when blocks below irreversible are processed, so no forks happen there)

 It is quite possible that the application which use the fork system will want to change the structure of the registered tables.
-It is possible only when coressponding shadow tables is empty.
+It is possible only when coresponding shadow tables is empty.
 It means before an upgrade application must be in state in which there is no pending fork.
 The system will block ( rise an excpetion ) 'ALTER TABLE' command if corresponding shadow table is not empty.
 When a table is edited its shadow table is automaticly adapted to a new structure ( in fact old shaped shadow table is dropped and a new one is created with a new structure )

-## Installation
-Execute sql scripts on Your database in given order:
-1. context_rewind/data_schema.sql
-1. context_rewind/event_triggers.sql
-1. context_rewind/register_table.sql
-1. context_rewind/detach_table.sql
-1. context_rewind/back_from_fork.sql
-1. context_rewind/irreversible.sql
-1. context_rewind/rewind_api.sql
-1. events_queue.sql
-1. forks.sql
-1. app_context.sql
-1. irreversible_blocks.sql
-1. reversible_blocks.sql
-1. blocks_views_for_contexts.sql
-1. hived_api_impl.sql
-1. hived_api.sql
-1. app_api.sql

-An example of script execution: `psql -d my_db_name -a -f  context_rewind/data_schema.sql`

 ## Database structure
-The scripts `data_schema.sql` files create all necessary tables in `hive` schema.

 ### HIVE FORK

-#### hive.forks
-hive.fork
+#### hive.fork
 Columns
 1. id - id of the fork
 2. block_num last block before the fork